davehermann/dohcp/Readme.md

 ### Using DNS-over-HTTPS
 Over the last several months, there's been an increase in interest in securing DNS.
 DNS has historically been a weak point in security as it's transmitted in the clear and can easily be intercepted and modified for undetectable MITM attacks.
-Even if you use a public DNS like [Google Public DNS](https://developers.google.com/speed/public-dns/) or [OpenDNS](https://signup.opendns.com/homefree/), your ISP can easily track every domain name you're resolving, and when.
+Even if you use a public DNS like [Google Public DNS](https://developers.google.com/speed/public-dns/), [Cloudflare 1.1.1.1](https://1.1.1.1/), or [OpenDNS](https://signup.opendns.com/homefree/), your ISP can easily track every domain name you're resolving, and when.
-In fact, DNS can be completely hijacked and used to create an alternate Internet [as Russia is currently doing for BRICS nations](http://nymag.com/selectall/2018/07/russia-dns-alternative-internet-could-yield-cyberattack.html).
+In fact, DNS can be completely intercepted and used to create an alternate Internet [as Russia is currently doing for BRICS nations](http://nymag.com/selectall/2018/07/russia-dns-alternative-internet-could-yield-cyberattack.html).

 **DNS-over-HTTPS** is a method of securing the DNS information in transit.
 Rather then sending DNS queries unencrypted over *UDP* or *TCP* packets, the DNS data is communicated via HTTPS.